GlobalOncology/GCPM/README.md

 * PostgreSQL 9+ [How to install](http://exponential.io/blog/2015/02/21/install-postgresql-on-mac-os-x-via-brew/)
 * Cron or similar tool is required for periodically sending notification emails

+## Vagrant
+If you wish to have a hands-off setup, you can get the application running with vagrant by running `vagrant up` in the project root.

+### Database connection
+You can connect to the database using GUI tools like pgAdmin by connecting via port 5432 on your local machine with the following credentials:

 ## Installation

 Install project dependencies: